stberryhill/Bulwark/Readme.md

 Bulwark is a small but powerful library for making terminal apps.
 It's meant to be a simple ncurses alternative that works exactly how you'd expect.
 By simplifying and giving functions self-explanatory names, Bulwark aims to be easily discoverable in any mondern code editor.

-Some of the goals of Bulwark include:
+The current goals of Bulwark are:
 * Target only POSIX environments.
 * Support 16, 256, and full RGB colors.
 * Support extended character set.
-* Support Async keyboard input through an event queue.
+* Support non-blocking keyboard input through an event queue.
+* Have window resize events accessible through event queue.
+* Have a decent rendering algorithm efficient enough for games.
 * Throw away legacy features that no one uses.
 * Be self-documenting in any modern code editor.
 * Be easy to port to other languages.
-* (Eventually) Support mouse events.
+* Support mouse events.

 ## Core Ideas
 * Bulwark does away with row/column coordinates in favor of width/height and x/y.